Karen M. Weiler

 The Honourable Karen Merle Weiler CM OOnt (born on June 13, 1945) is a retired justice of the Court of Appeal for Ontario and the Court Martial Appeal Court of Canada.

-The daughter of Edgar Magnusson and Rose Beliveau, she was born in Spiritwood, Saskatchewan.
+The daughter of Edgar Magnuson and Rose Beliveau, she was born in Spiritwood, Saskatchewan.
 Weiler received a BA from the University of Saskatchewan.
 She is a graduate of Osgoode Hall Law School with an LL.B. and later an LL.M.
 She was called to the Ontario bar in 1969.
 Besides practising law from 1969 to 1973, she was a lecturer at Lakehead University and an instructor in family law.
 She served as solicitor for the Ontario Ministry of Community and Social Services and later as counsel for the Ministry of the Attorney General of Ontario.

 In 1967, she married Robert David Weiler, QC; the couple have two daughters.
 Her brother-in-law is Prof. Paul C. Weiler OC.